 GPTT offers many exciting and challenging placements to support GP training.

 Registrars use g.prime to keep track of all their evidence of learning including assessment forms, feedback reports and course attendance.

 GP supervisors provide feedback on registrar performance every three to six months.

-Evening training meetings are held fortnightly in each region.
-Our aim to provide a forum for peer teaching and discussion of issues relevant to GP registrars in a supportive environment.
+We aim to provide a forum for peer teaching and discussion of issues relevant to GP registrars in a supportive environment.